Doctors warn about social media ‘tips’ on formula replacements

 HUNTSVILLE, Ala.
 (WHNT) — The nationwide baby formula shortage has led to some parents trying different social media “hacks” to stretch their supply.
 Several local doctors warn this could be dangerous for your baby.

-These shortages came after one of the biggest baby food manufacturing plants, The Abbott, was shut down in February.
-A potentially deadly bacteria was found inside the plant and it led to a massive product recall.
+These shortages came after one of the biggest formula manufacturing plants, Abbott Nutrition, shut down in February while federal officials investigated the illnesses of four formula-fed babies, two of whom died.
+A potentially deadly bacteria, cronobacter, was found inside the plant, leading to a massive product recall – but it’s not certain that there was any connection between the illnesses and the bacteria discovery.

+“After a thorough investigation by FDA, Centers for Disease Control and Prevention (CDC) and Abbott, and review of all available data, there is no conclusive evidence to link Abbott’s formula’s to these infant illnesses,” an Abbott spokesperson said in a statement to Nexstar Tuesday.

+Food and Drug Administration officials have not released a detailed report about what they found during the investigation.
+In a statement Monday, FDA commissioner Robert M. Califf, M.D., said only that Abbott “has agreed to address certain issues that the agency identified at their infant formula production facility in Michigan.”

-“The very first thing we heard when I posted on Facebook was somebody called and said, ‘I have this recipe that I found on the internet,” Smith told News 19.
+“The very first thing we heard when I posted on Facebook was somebody called and said, ‘I have this recipe that I found on the internet,” Smith told Nexstar’s WHNT.
 “I took one look at it and was like, there is no way!”

 Homemade formula is just one instruction making rounds on social media that pediatricians say should not be an option for any baby since what they eat affects everything from brain development to bone growth.

 “Typically infants double their birth weight by the fourth month and triple it by a year.
 That is the most rapid growth time.
-So we definitely want them to get all the nutrition they are due, and its going to mainly be coming from the formula,” UAB Huntsville Regional Chair of the Department of Pediatrics Dr. Steffane Battle told News 19.
+So we definitely want them to get all the nutrition they are due, and it’s going to mainly be coming from the formula,” UAB Huntsville Regional Chair of the Department of Pediatrics Dr. Steffane Battle told WHNT.

-“This is very very dangerous because formula is made specifically for infant kidneys.
+“This is very, very dangerous because formula is made specifically for infant kidneys.
 It’s a certain amount of material that’s in the milk.
-If you go below that, you can set them up for electrolyte derangement,” ADPH official and pediatrician Wes Stubblefield told News 19.
+If you go below that, you can set them up for electrolyte derangement,” ADPH official and pediatrician Wes Stubblefield told WHNT.

 “I have seen babies come in with seizures because of said electrolyte imbalance so I definitely discourage diluting the formula,” Dr. Battle said.